FireTail-io/firetail-lambda-extension/README.md

 make test
 ```

-This will output a coverage report which you may use to view the test coverage in your browser by using the `go tool` command:
+This will output a coverage report (`coverage.out`) which you may view in your browser by using the [go tool cover](https://pkg.go.dev/cmd/cover) command:

 ```bash
 go tool cover -html coverage.out